A CLT for empirical processes involving time-dependent data: Previous results and some definitions

 with the goal of determining when these processes converge in distribution in some uniform sense to a mean zero Gaussian process.
-For example, if the process $X$ has continuous sample paths on $E$, then $S=C(E)$ and the class of sets $\mathcal{C}$ in (i) of Theorem \ref{delta-c} consists of the sets $\{f\in C(E): f(t)\le y\}$ for $t \in E$ and $y\in\mathbb{R}$, and we examine when $\mathcal{C} \in CLT(P)$.
-As a result of the previous definitions, the limiting centered Gaussian process has a version with sample paths in a separable subspace of $\ell_{\infty}(\mathcal{C})$, and as a consequence of the addendum to Theorem 1.5.7 of \cite{vw}, p.
-37, almost all sample paths are uniformly $L_2$ continuous on $\mathcal{C}$ provided we identify the indicator functions of sets in $\mathcal{C}$ with $\mathcal{C}$ itself.
+For example, if the process $X$ has continuous sample paths on $E$, then $S=C(E)$ and the class of sets $\mathcal{C}$ in (i) of Theorem \ref {delta-c} consists of the sets $\{f\in C(E)\dvtx f(t)\le y\}$ for $t \in E$ and $y\in\mathbb{R}$, and we examine when $\mathcal{C} \in \operatorname{CLT}(P)$.
+As a result of the previous definitions, the limiting centered Gaussian process has a version with sample paths in a separable subspace of $\ell _{\infty }(\mathcal{C})$, and as a consequence of the addendum to Theorem 1.5.7 of van~der Vaart and Wellner [(\citeyear{vw}), page 37], almost all sample paths are uniformly $L_2$ continuous on $\mathcal{C}$ provided we identify the indicator functions of sets in $\mathcal{C}$ with $\mathcal{C}$ itself.
 Furthermore, we also have that $\mathcal{C}$ is totally bounded in the $L_2$ distance with this identification.
-In addition, the following remark is important in this setting.

-\begin{rem} The assumption that a centered process $\{X(t): t \in T\}$ with $L_2$ distance $d$ is sample bounded and uniformly continuous on $(T,d)$ is easily seen to follow if $(T,d)$ is totally bounded and the process is uniformly continuous on $(T,d)$.
-Moreover, if the process is Gaussian, the converse also holds using Sudakov's result as presented in Corollary 3.19 of \cite{led-tal-book}. \end{rem}
+In addition, the following remark is important in this setting. \begin{rem} The assumption that a centered process $\{X(t)\dvtx t \in T\}$ with $L_2$ distance $d$ is sample bounded and uniformly continuous on $(T,d)$ is easily seen to follow if $(T,d)$ is totally bounded and the process is uniformly continuous on $(T,d)$.
+Moreover, if the process is Gaussian, the converse also holds using Sudakov's result as presented in Corollary 3.19 of \citet{led-tal-book}. \end{rem}

-To state and prove our result we will make use of a distributional transform that appears a number of places in the literature, see \cite{ferguson-book}.
-The paper \cite{ruschendorf} provides an excellent introduction to its history, and some uses.
-In particular, it is used there to obtain an elegant proof of Sklar's theorem, see \cite{sklar}, and also in some related applications.
+To state and prove our result, we will make use of a distributional transform that appears in a number of places in the literature; see \citet{ferguson-book}. \citet{ruschendorf} provides an excellent introduction to its history, and some uses.
+In particular, it is used there to obtain an elegant proof of Sklar's theorem [see \citet{sklar}], and also in some related applications.

-Given the distribution function $F$ of a real valued random variable, $Y$, let $V$ be a uniform random variable independent of $Y$.
+Given the distribution function $F$ of a real valued random variable $Y$, let $V$ be a random variable uniformly distributed on $[0,1]$ and independent of~$Y$.
 In this paper we use the distributional transform of $F$ defined as

-and Proposition 1 in \cite{ruschendorf} shows that
+and Proposition 1 in \citet{ruschendorf} shows that